Apply for funded early learning - 2 year olds

-Usually children start nursery when they are 3 or 4 but some 2 year olds are also eligible to attend.
-If your child was born between 1st March 2017 and 28th February 2018 and meet the qualifying criteria, they are entitled to a free nursery place in the school term 2019 to 2020:
+Usually children start nursery when they are 3 or 4, but some 2-year-olds are also eligible to attend.
+If your child was born between 1st March 2020 and 28th February 2021 and meet the qualifying criteria, they are entitled to a free nursery place in the school term 2023/24:

 Nursery places are not renewed automatically and you need to enrol your child each year.

 Depending on what happens first, your child becomes eligible for free nursery place from after their second birthday or when you, their parent, or carer meet the conditions.

 Your 2-year-old is eligible if you receive one of the qualifying benefits and allowances:

 - Income Support (IS)

 - Any income related element of Employment and Support Allowance

 - Child Tax Credit, but not Working Tax Credit, and your income is £17,005 or less